Covid 19 coronavirus: Queues forming for virus tests but Aucklanders urged to be patient

 "If you are sick, stay home.
 Keep track of your movements to help us with contact tracing.
 Maintain physical distancing."

-The two pop-up centres that opened this morning were located in the Otara Town Centre car park (14 Fair Mall, Otara) and at Health New Lynn (Level 1 car park, Totara Health Services, McCrae Way, New Lynn).
+The two pop-up centres that opened this morning were located in the Ōtara Town Centre car park (14 Fair Mall, Ōtara) and at Health New Lynn (Level 1 car park, Totara Health Services, McCrae Way, New Lynn).

 All health services are regarded as essential and should continue as usual, with an additional focus on infection prevention control measures and distancing of patients, she said.